 - Heat olive oil in a 12-inch cast iron pan over medium heat.

-- Place rounded side down first so it can get crispy and brown then flip over.
-It should take around 10 minutes on both sides.
+- Place thighs rounded-side-down first so it can get crispy and brown, then flip over.
+It should take about 5-7 minutes per side.

-- To make sure the chicken is done, use an instant read thermometer to make sure it has reached an internal temperature of 165°F.
+- To make sure the chicken is done, use an instant read thermometer to make sure it has reached an internal temperature of 165°F, or cut into the thickest part of one thigh and make sure it is no longer pink inside.